ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 [3] Telea, A., "An Image Inpainting Technique Based on the Fast Marching Method," Journal of Graphics Tools, Vol. 9, No. 1, 2004.

+[4] ImageNet TODO

-[4] McInnes, L., Healy, J., and Melville, J., "UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction," arXiv preprint arXiv:1802.03426, 2018.
+[5] McInnes, L., Healy, J., and Melville, J., "UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction," arXiv preprint arXiv:1802.03426, 2018.

-[5] Cho, Y., Karmann, C., and Andersen, M., "Perception of window views in VR: Impact of display and type of motion on subjective and physiological responses," Building and Environment, Vol. 274, 2025, 112757. https://doi.org/10.1016/j.buildenv.2025.112757
+[6] Cho, Y., Karmann, C., and Andersen, M., "Perception of window views in VR: Impact of display and type of motion on subjective and physiological responses," Building and Environment, Vol. 274, 2025, 112757. https://doi.org/10.1016/j.buildenv.2025.112757

-[6] GSAM2 TODO
+[7] GSAM2 TODO

+[8] UNet TODO